webhintio/hint/packages/rule-no-vulnerable-javascript-libraries/README.md

 # No vulnerable libraries (`@sonarwhal/rule-no-vulnerable-javascript-libraries`)

+`no-vulnerable-javascript-libraries` checks for known vulnerabilities within client-side JavaScript libraries and frameworks detected on a web site.

-This rules uses Snyk’s [Vulnerability DB][snykdb] to identify if a website is running a vulnerable client-side JavaScript library or framework.
+`sonarwhal` uses Snyk’s [Vulnerability DB][snykdb] to lookup known vulnerabilities.

 ## Why is this important?

-Making sure your website dependencies are free of known vulnerabilities is important, as among other things, that could allow a malicious person to take advantage of one of them to create a [Cross-site Scripting][XSS] attack and steal private information.
+Making sure your website dependencies are free of known vulnerabilities is important in preventing malicious attacks such as [cross-site scripting][XSS] attacks that can be used to compromise web site information.

 ## How to use this rule?